Taikocuya/SOALE/README.md

    ![GCRebuilder](doc/install4.png)
 5. Right-click on `root` in the tree structure, select `Export` and extract the files to any directory wherever you want.
 A new folder called `root` with all game contents will be created.
-After export is finished, choose `Image > Close`.
+After the export is finished, choose `Image > Close`.
    ![GCRebuilder](doc/install5.png)
 6. Open the correct directory `share/gc-*-retail/gameroot` that match with your `Region` attribute from step 4 and copy all contents of that folder.